MockingbirdME/game_md/core_rules/01 - attributes & skills.md

     - **Investigate:** looking for clues and gathering information it is the relevant secondary skill for the investigate area and gather information skill checks.
     - **Search:** looking for valuables and sussing out the best hiding places for items and people it is the relevant secondary skill for the search area skill check.
     - **Sense Motive:** reading people and being able to tell when they're lying or acting it is the relevant secondary skill to the sense motive skill check.

-#### Animal Handling:
- How familiar is the character with animals, particularly domestic ones.
-This skill should be used when dealing with an animal that has a chance of being controlled or calmed.
-  **Secondary Skills:**
 #### Craft
  There are many craft skills each representing a specific type of crafting but what they all have in common is that they are used to create or repair goods of their type.
   **Secondary Skills:**